Dear HPU Friend:

 What lies behind these impressive statistics is a university fully dedicated to continually enhance its academic programs and ensure that every student receives an extraordinary education in an inspiring environment with caring people.
 We are focused on holistic education, experiential learning, and values-based living.
 We owe respect and appreciation to our family of faculty and staff who deliver on this promise every day.

 HPU students are benefiting from a completely revamped core curriculum that allows more educational choices and schedule flexibility.
 With the creation of new schools, majors, and courses, students have a remarkable array of learning opportunities to prepare them for productive careers.
-The new schools include: School of Art and Design, School of Communication, School of Health Sciences, and the proposed School of Pharmacy.
+The new schools include: School of Art and Design, Nido R. Qubein School of Communication, Congdon School of Health Sciences, and Fred Wilson School of Pharmacy.

-Armed with $172 million in gifts and pledges in the last six years including $10 million each from eight families and 48 gifts of one million dollars or more each from friends and alumni, the university built new facilities to accommodate residential students (92% of students live on campus), new athletic buildings and fields to support 16 NCAA Division 1 sports (including the recently added women’s and men’s lacrosse), and purchased 70 acres of land and facilities at the Wesleyan Center and Oak Hollow Mall.
+Armed with over $220 million in gifts and pledges since 2005, including gifts of $10 million and more, the university built new facilities to accommodate residential students (92% of students live on campus), new athletic buildings and fields to support 16 NCAA Division 1 sports (including the recently added women’s and men’s lacrosse), and purchased 70 acres of land and facilities at the Wesleyan Center and Oak Hollow Mall.
 Our future is bright indeed.
 We are blessed — and we are deeply grateful.

 As you read through this website you’ll be impressed with the dynamic energy ever-present on the campus of High Point University.
 You’ll read about faculty achievements, student engagement, alumni accomplishments, and a whole host of academic and facility improvements.
 You’ll discover a center of learning that frames liberal arts education with practical application for real-life demands.
 We work wholeheartedly to prepare our students for the ever-changing, highly competitive, global village in which they must excel.